Here are some starter questions and some answers!

 Q1.
 Surely compassion is an everyday response?

 It is.
-Within families, amongst friends, between neighbours, in a fix.
+Within families, among friends, between neighbours, in a fix.
 Whitby Compassion is about discovering some of those who are falling through that net of support.
 Maybe lacking the confidence to ask for help, not wanting to be a nuisance or not knowing who to go to.
 Not just in Covid-19 times but in normal times pre-Covid-19 and “new normal” beyond it.

 Q2.
 How will volunteer Connectors find people needing to be connected?